boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

    ![Render Dashboard](/static/assets/javascript/sample/images/react-go-renderDashboard.png)

-3. Before rendering, the `authorizationUrl` is called, which redirects to the `AuthorizationServer` action.
+3. Before rendering, the `authorizationUrl` is called, which redirects to the `authorizationServer` action.
 This action generates the `EmbedSignature` using the embed secret from the `embedConfig.json`.
     ![Authorization Server](/static/assets/javascript/sample/images/react-go-authorizeserver.png)

 4. These details will be sent to the Bold BI server and will be validated there.
 After the details are validated, the dashboard starts to render.